laughtrey/cis83/README.md

 ## 6 Functions
 >Sept-30 Functions in Python freak me out a little bit.
 They're just floating there, hoping you remembered to hit tab.
 I miss my {  }.

+## 7 Strings
+>Oct-7 Simple string functions, but they're sort of tricking us into working with lists and capitalizations and such.
+I used a lambda for the .capitalize() function
+>and it did the job just fine.